praekeltfoundation/docker-django-bootstrap/README.md

 The sync worker type is simple, easy to reason about, and can scale well when deployed properly and used for its intended purpose.

 ### What about Django Channels?
-[Django Channels](https://channels.readthedocs.io) extend Django for protocols beyond HTTP/1.1 and generally enable Django to be used for more asynchronous applications.
-Django Channels does not use WSGI and instead using a protocol called [Asynchronous Server Gateway Interface (ASGI)](https://channels.readthedocs.io/en/latest/asgi.html).
-Gunicorn does not support ASGI and instead the reference ASGI server implementation, [Daphne](https://github.com/django/daphne/), is typically used to serve Django Channels applications.
+[Django Channels](https://channels.readthedocs.io) extends Django for protocols beyond HTTP/1.1 and generally enables Django to be used for more asynchronous applications.
+Django Channels does not use WSGI and instead uses a protocol called [Asynchronous Server Gateway Interface (ASGI)](https://channels.readthedocs.io/en/latest/asgi.html).
+Gunicorn does not support ASGI and instead the reference ASGI server implementation, [Daphne](https://github.com/django/daphne/), is typically used instead.

 Django Channels is beyond the scope of this project.
 We may one day start a `docker-django-channels` project, though :wink:.